 Yes, you can make the following additions to your application: (1) You may add new SAT or ACT scores taken since the Early Action deadline; (2) You may send Soka official school grades/transcripts for any coursework taken during the fall if you wish, although it is not required.
 You may not send another essay or submit new letters of recommendation or make other changes except for the test scores and grades.

-The code is printed on your application form under Admission Applications Procedures.
 The SAT code is 4066.
 With the Soka college code, the testing agency can send results directly to Soka.
 Soka's ACT code is 0467.
-(It is important that you request that your scores be sent to us directly from the appropriate agency and not rely on your school or counselor to send them for you.)
+It is important that you request that your scores be sent to us directly from the appropriate agency; Soka does not accept scores reported by the applicant or on the high school transcript.
 SUA does not require the SAT II-SAT Subject Test.

 Yes, all applicants now need to take the new SAT 1 Reasoning Test even if they have already taken a previous SAT 1 test.
-Applicants with prior college experience are also required to take the new SAT 1 Reasoning Test or the ACT with its associated writing test, regardless of how many college credits they may have earned.
-(It is important that you request that your scores be sent to us directly from the appropriate agency and not rely on your school or counselor to send them for you).
+SUA requires the writing portion of the SAT and ACT; the SAT prior to 2005 did not include the writing section.
+Applicants with prior college experience are also required to submit scores for the SAT or ACT with its associated writing test, regardless of how many college credits they may have earned.
+It is important that you request that your scores be sent to us directly from the appropriate agency; Soka does not accept scores reported by the applicant or on the high school transcript.

 Yes, we accept fee waivers for our Application.
-Your High School Counselor can send us a fee waiver from College Board or NACAC.
-The fee waiver must be mailed (we do not accept faxed, scanned, or emailed documents).
-Once we have received the fee waiver we will notify you via email, instructions on how to proceed with completing your application.
-All fee waivers must be submitted and received by us no later than October 15, 2013 for Early Action and January 15, 2014 for Regular Admission (All other required admission documents are due by this date as well).
-It is your responsibility to check your email for the instructions on how to proceed with your application by the deadline.
-Any questions regarding fee waivers can be directed to Jennifer Serna, 949-480-4136.
+Your High School Counselor can send us a fee waiver from College Board, NACAC or through the Common Application.
+The fee waiver must be mailed or submitted through the Common App (we do not accept faxed, or emailed documents).
+If you are applying using the Soka Online Application, we will notify you via email once the fee waiver is received with instructions on how to submit your application.
+All fee waivers must be received by us no later than October 15 for Early Action and January 15 for Regular Admission.
+Any questions regarding fee waivers can be directed to Maura Grainger, 949-480-4383.

 If you are currently attending a college or university you may still apply, however all admitted students enter as first-year students.
 Soka does not accept college credits in place of required course work needed to graduate because of its unique interdisciplinary curriculum.
 However, applicants with completed college coursework must still submit college transcripts, as the courses they have taken may be considered during the evaluation process for admission.